karstenw/nodebox-pyobjc/README.md

 1. New function `voiceattributes( voice )` (1.9.26).
 		return a dict with all attributes about that voice.

+1. New function `anySpeakers()` anySpeakers():
+		Return a bool if ANY application is currently speaking.

 1. New Examples subfolder "New Functions" which contains examples for the new functions.

 1. New function `circle(cx, cy, rx, ry=None, draw=True)`
 		Draws a circle in current style with center = (cx, cy) and radii rx and ry.
 For better shoebot compatibility.